Crypto adoption among retail and institutional investors in 2022

 The data suggest that crypto adoption eased off after growing constantly since 2019.
 However, the ones affected by the rising prices in 2020 and 2021 stayed around and continued to invest capital.
 Emerging markets dominated the index and, even though the growth remained conservative, adoption levels are still higher than the 2020 bull market.

 The countries with the highest Global Crypto Adoption Index are Vietnam, the Philippines, Ukraine, India, and the US.

 Crypto ownership and use are only legally restricted in 3% of countries worldwide and fully illegal in another 3%.
 According to Finbold, the countries with the highest prevalence of crypto ownership among internet users are Thailand, Nigeria, the Philippines, South Africa, and Turkey, each with between 18% and 20% of their internet users owning cryptocurrency.
 Other crypto ownership estimates, such as the one by Statista (shown in the table below) demonstrate steady growth in the four years from 2019 to 2022.

 Crypto interest among retail investors continues to grow long-term

 As we showed in our 2022 guide to institutional crypto, search volume has historically correlated heavily with price, and can be used as a proxy for retail investor interest.
 The number of Google searches for the word “crypto” increased dramatically over 2021.
-Although search volume did fall from its 2021 peak, it remains elevated above 2020 levels.
+Although search volume did fall from its 2021 peak, in 2022 it remained elevated above 2020 levels.

-Looking at blockchain data also indicates increased adoption: the number of active addresses on the Bitcoin and Ethereum blockchains increased substantially over the course of 2020, now remaining slightly below their 2021 peaks.
+Looking at blockchain data also indicates increased adoption: the number of active addresses on the Bitcoin and Ethereum blockchains increased substantially throughout 2020, now remaining slightly below their 2021 peaks.
 However, the fact that there are still less than 1 million active addresses reinforces that crypto is still at the beginning of its long road to mass adoption.

 Institutional investors and crypto